 Q: Are things going to be OK down there?

 Yes.
 They will be!
-Things will be different for a while, but we’re hardwired to protect and heal this area (which is fantastic!), so you can trust your body and know that what you’re feeling right after you give birth won’t last forever.
+Things will be different for a while, but we’re hardwired to protect and heal this area (which is fantastic!), so you can trust your body and know that what you feel right after birth won’t last forever.

 Q: What are safe exercises for me to do after giving birth?